Priorities

 We have seen what happened in Minnesota — where federal immigration operations have resulted in the deaths of civilians and sparked mass protests — and we must all be unequivocal in our opposition to the violence and loss of life we are seeing when these operations are conducted without clear accountability or respect for civil liberties.

-For months, Encinitas and communities across North County have experienced frequent and aggressive immigration enforcement activity — including incidents near an elementary school in my district.
+For over a year now, Encinitas and communities across North County have experienced frequent and aggressive immigration enforcement activity — including incidents near an elementary school in my district.
 These actions raise serious concerns about due process, public safety, and basic human decency.

 The response from our local leadership has been muted and, at times, troubling.
 When constitutional rights are at stake, tepid statements are not enough.
 Our community is not “divided” on whether masked agents should be roaming our streets and questioning people based on how they look.
 And our commitment to due process should never be contingent on fear of losing federal funding.